Ex-coach says California gunman was volatile, intimidating

 MONTCLAIR, Calif.
-(AP) — A second high school coach of the gunman who killed 12 people at a Southern California bar recalled him as volatile and intimidating.
+(AP) — A second high school coach of the gunman who killed 12 people at a Southern California bar recalled him on Sunday as volatile and intimidating, and said that repeated complaints to school administrators about his behavior failed to prompt any discipline.

 Evie Cluke coached Ian David Long on Newbury Park High School’s track team in 2007 and 2008.
-In an interview Sunday, she says Long would lose his temper, throw tantrums and scream, and that she witnessed him assault a fellow coach.
+In an interview with The Associated Press, she said Long was a “ticking time bomb” who constantly lost his temper, threw tantrums and would scream at coaches when he didn’t like their decisions.
+She said she once witnessed him assault a fellow coach.

-That coach, Dominique Colell, says Long grabbed her rear and midsection after she refused to return a cellphone.
-Another time, he used his hand to mimic shooting her.
+That coach, Dominique Colell, said Long grabbed her rear and midsection after she refused to return a cellphone.
+Another time, he used his hand to mimic shooting her, Colell said, adding that she feared for herself whenever she was around him.

-Both coaches say they reported the behavior to school officials, who did nothing.
-School officials could not be reached for comment.

 Most Read Nation & World Stories